 At the time of his death, in addition to being the managing partner of the Jones Day law firm, Jones was secretary and director of the Glenn L. Martin Co. in Baltimore, of the Glenn L. Martin-Nebraska Co., and of the Murray-Ohio Manufacturing Co. of Cleveland.
 He was a director also of many Cleveland companies, including the Cleveland Trust Co., the Cleveland-Cliffs Iron Co., the Richman Bros.
 Co., the Foote-Burt Co., Gray Drug Stores, Inc., the Electric Controller & Manufacturing Co., the Warner & Swasey Co. ad American Greeting Publishers, Inc., and of the Globe Iron Co. of Jackson , Ohio.

 Members of the Jones family lived at various times in Bratenahl.
 Thomas and Katharine Jones lived at 304 Corning Drive in the late 1940s.
 They lived there at the time of Thomas Sr.’s death in 1948.
-Katharine Jones traveled extensively after her husband’s death.
+Katharine Brooks Jones traveled extensively after her husband’s death.
+She was twice president of the Garden Center of Greater Cleveland, a founder of the Gates Mills Garden Club and a member of the Garden Club of America and the Musical Arts Association.
 Late in life, Katharine returned to Bratenahl, living at Bratenahl Place.
 She regularly traveled between Bratenahl and an apartment in Delray Beach, Florida.
-She died in Florida in 1979.
+She died in Florida on April 30, 1979.
 Following his mother’s death and his divorce, Thomas Jr. divided his time between his residence at Bratenahl Place and the cottage on Kelley’s Island until his death in 1984.

 Thomas and Katharine Jones are buried at Gates Mills South Cemetery in Gates Mills, Ohio.